Marriage Counseling, New Jersey

 These patterns don’t mean your relationship is broken.

-They often mean the two of you are caught in a cycle neither of you fully understand.
+They often mean the two of you are caught in a cycle neither of you fully understands.

 How couples therapy helps